Perfect $1$-factorisations of $K_{11,11}$: The classical families of perfect -factorisations

 We now discuss the known infinite families of row-Hamiltonian Latin squares that come from the construction given above.
 For each prime $p \geq 11$ there are two known non-isomorphic perfect $1$-factorisations of $K_{p+1}$ which come from infinite families.
 One is due to Kotzig and is commonly denoted by $GK_{p+1}$.
 The other is due to Bryant, Maenhaut, and Wanless~\cite{newatom}, which we will denote by $GB_{p+1}$.
 There are two species that contain Latin squares $\L(GK_{p+1}, v)$ for some root vertex $v$, and there are three other species that contain Latin squares $\L(GB_{p+1}, v)$ for some root vertex $v$.
 If $2$ is primitive modulo $p$ then all five of these species have $\nu=6$.
 If $2$ is not primitive modulo $p$ then two of these species have $\nu=6$ and the remaining three have $\nu=2$, see~\cite{newatom, M3atom, rowhamcount}.
 There is a well known perfect $1$-factorisation of $K_{2p}$ for every odd prime $p$, commonly denoted by $GA_{2p}$.
 Kotzig~\cite{Kotzconj} stated that $GA_{2p}$ is perfect for every odd prime $p$, and a proof was provided by Anderson~\cite{GAperfect}.
 For each odd prime $p$, every Latin square of the form $\L(GA_{2p}, v)$ lies in the same species.
 Our goal for this section is to show that this species has $\nu=2$ unless $p=3$, in which case it has $\nu=6$.

 There are some infinite families of row-Hamiltonian Latin squares that do not come from perfect $1$-factorisations of complete graphs.
-For each prime $p \geq 11$, Bryant, Maenhaut and Wanless \cite{p1fbip} constructed $(p-1)/2$ species containing row-Hamiltonian Latin squares of order $p^2$.
-Each of these species have $\nu=2$.
+For each prime $p \geq 11$, Bryant, Maenhaut and Wanless \cite{p1fbip} constructed $(p-1)/2$ species of order $p^2$ with $\nu=2$.
 Allsop and Wanless \cite{nu4} constructed, for each prime $p\not\in\{3,19\}$ with $p \equiv 1 \bmod 8$ or $p \equiv 3 \bmod 8$, a Latin square of order $p$ with $\nu=4$.
 There are also some sporadic examples of row-Hamiltonian Latin squares~\cite{P1F16,cycatom}.

 We now return to the family $GA_{2p}$.
 Let $p$ be an odd prime and let the vertex set of $K_{2p}$ be $\Z_{p}\times\{1,2\}$.
 For $i\in\Z_p$ define

 For $i \in \Z_p \setminus \{0\}$ define

 Then